pipelinelabo/datalaiq-wiki/quickstart/quickstart.md

 A review of the search command is as follows:

-* ```tag=pcap```: Tells Gravwell to only search through items tagged 'pcap'.
+* ```tag=pcap```: Tells DatalaiQ to only search through items tagged 'pcap'.
 * ```packet```: Invokes the packet parsing search pipeline module and enables the rest of the options in this command.
-  * ```ipv4.DstIP !~ 192.168.0.0/16```: The Gravwell packet parser splits out a packet into its various fields.
+  * ```ipv4.DstIP !~ 192.168.0.0/16```: The DatalaiQ packet parser splits out a packet into its various fields.
 In this case, the search is comparing Destination IPs and looking for those not in the 192.168.x.x class B subnet.
   * ```tcp.DstPort == 443```: Specifies a destination port.
 This will filter only packets destined for port 443, used by most modern web traffic.
   * ```ipv4.SrcIP```: Specifying this field without a comparison operator tells the packet parser to extract and place the source IP into the pipeline.
 * ```count by SrcIP```: Pipe the filtered results from the packet parser into the math count module and tell it to count how many times each source IP appears.